Skip to main content

 “But Shoshur Moshai is…” Asha frowned.
 Bondita knew the Roy Chowdhury house to its vein.
 She knew this would happen.

-“Your pride of a son insulted the Mukhopadhyay women.”
-Binoy was fuming “I had to hear so many insults from him, and many other prominent men of the village, whose wives were present today.
-They said the wife invites them then the husband insults them.
+“Your pride as a son insulted the Mukhopadhyay women.”
+Binoy was fuming, “I had to hear so many insults from him, and many other prominent men of the village, whose wives were present today.
+They said the wife invites them, then the husband insults them.
 Do you know how big an issue it is if you insult guests, especially women?”
 Binoy shook his head.
-“He has always been a rebel, this is now beyond me.”
+“He has always been a rebel; this is now beyond me.”

 “What?
 Dada, you insulted my in-laws?
 Asha’s family?
 How could you do that?”
 Somnath spoke out of turn as Aniruddha stared at him.
 Batuk suddenly looked scared and intimidated by the look the two brothers shared.